-Corrosion control treatment will begin after the tunnel has been put back in service.
+CSA 70 CG has periodically shown lead and copper detections above their respective Action Level (AL).
+Although there have been no AL exceedances during 2023, corrosion control treatment will begin after the tunnel has been put back into service.
 The Department expects this treatment to reduce the number of action level exceedances for lead and copper over time.